SkyblockerMod/Skyblocker/FEATURES.md

 * Discord Rich Presence: Allows user to show either their Piggy, Bits, or location.
 Along with a custom message
 * Quicknav: fast navigate between pets, armor, enderchest, skill, collection, crafting, enchant, envil, warp dungeon, warp hub
 * Recipe book: in the vanilla recipe book all skyblock items are listed and you can see the recipe of the item
+* Backpack preview: after you clicked your backpack or enderchest once you can hover over the backpack or enderchest and hold shift to preview
+* Update notification